-- 1. To protect the freedom of employment of employees, and to prevent the dispatching entity from forcing employees to stipulate "minimum service" and "post-departure non-compete obligation" agreements and thereby limiting the employees' ability to find a more fixed position, if the dispatching entity does not meet the legal requirements for the above terms, it cannot require the employee to pay a penalty for breach during the time the employee is dispatched if the employee chooses to become an official employee of the entity that he/she is dispatched to; nor shall the dispatching entity prohibit the employee from taking a position at the entity that he/she was dispatched for a certain period of time after the termination of the labor agreement. - 2.
+- 1. To protect the freedom of employment of employees, and to prevent the dispatching entity from forcing employees to stipulate "minimum service" and "post-departure non-compete obligation" agreements and thereby limiting the employees' ability to find a more fixed position, if the dispatching entity does not meet the legal requirements for the above terms, it cannot require the employee to pay a penalty for breach during the time the employee is dispatched if the employee chooses to become an official employee of the entity that he/she is dispatched to; nor shall the dispatching entity prohibit the employee from taking a position at the entity that he/she was dispatched - 2.
 Requiring employees to work on rest days shall require the employee's consent to protect the employee's rights.
-The wages and hours of such work shall be stipulated in the dispatch agreement. - 3.
-The entity that the employees are being dispatched shall take responsibility in setting up the safety and sanitation equipment around the workplace and providing compensation/ damages through insurance planning to protect the employees' labor rights.
+The wages and hours of such work shall be stipulated in the dispatch agreement.